 The Supreme Court has written only one opinion on the subject of journalists' privilege: Branzburg v.
 Hayes, in which the Court decided three cases.
-After explaining the grounds on which journalists seek a privilege, the Court noted that the reporters in the cases it was considering were seeking only a qualified privilege not to testify: "Although the newsmen in these cases do not claim an absolute privilege against official interrogation in all circumstances, they assert that the reporter should not be forced either to appear or to testify before a grand jury or at trial until and unless sufficient grounds are shown for believing that the reporter possesses information relevant to a crime the grand jury is investigating, that the information the reporter has is unavailable from other sources, and that the need for the information is sufficiently compelling to override the claimed invasion of First Amendment interests occasioned by the disclosure."3
+After explaining the grounds on which journalists seek a privilege, the Court noted that the reporters in the cases it was considering were seeking only a qualified privilege not to testify: "Although the newsmen in these cases do not claim an absolute privilege against official interrogation in all circumstances, they assert that the reporter should not be forced either to appear or to testify before a grand jury or at trial until and

-1 For an overview of state laws that provide journalist privileges, see CRS Report RL32806, Journalists' Privilege to Withhold Information in Judicial and Other Proceedings: State Shield Statutes, by Henry Cohen.
+&lt;sup>1 For an overview of state laws that provide journalist privileges, see CRS Report RL32806, Journalists' Privilege to Withhold Information in Judicial and Other Proceedings: State Shield Statutes, by Henry Cohen.

-2 See discussion of In re: Grand Jury Subpoena, Judith Miller, infra, note 8.
+&lt;sup>2 See discussion of In re: Grand Jury Subpoena, Judith Miller, infra, note 9.